ENGINE SWAP GUIDE HT4100 to OLDS

 use of your flare-fitted pressure hose.
 Since the return hose is not under pressure,

-use whichever matches your steering gear and attach to your PS pump with
+use whichever matches your steering gear and attach to your PS pump with a

-clamp per manufacturer.
+hose clamp per manufacturer.

 The Olds PS pump brackets mount to 2 studs on the front cover, and the front-